Paris, Maine

 Paris is a town in and the county seat of Oxford County, Maine, United States.
+Paris is included in the Lewiston-Auburn, Maine metropolitan New England City and town area.
 The population was 5,179 at the 2020 census.
 The census-designated place of South Paris is located within the town.
 Because the U.S. Post Office refers to the entire town as South Paris, the town as a whole is commonly referred to as South Paris.
 The main exception is the area known as Paris Hill, which is a scenic historic district popular with tourists.
 On May 30, 2019, the town declared itself to be a second amendment sanctuary.